-A good display of fresh fruit and vegetables is very attractive to customers and can help ensure sales.
-However, the appearance of fresh produce can deteriorate quickly.
-Old and tired-looking produce will be difficult to sell and so can result in a lot of wastage.
-Buying direct from local farmers and growers may not always be cheapest option, but as they sell directly to you the supply chain is short and this means that produce will look good on display for much longer and wastage will be greatly reduced.
-Some community businesses use food that is perfectly safe to eat but is just slightly past its best in terms of appearances to make soup or meals for lunchtime sales.
+If it is at all possible to support the local economy, community businesses usually make the effort to do so.
+For example, if you are setting up a food business, consider buying direct from local farmers and growers.
+It may not always be the cheapest option, but as they sell directly to you the supply chain is short and this means that produce will look good on display for much longer and wastage will be greatly reduced.
 FARMA, the National Farmers' Retail and Markets Association, represents farmers and growers who sell directly to the public, so it is a good place to start although you should always ask around locally too.